 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-Community College of Denver was awarded 9 badges in the 2021 rankings.
+Community College of Denver was awarded 40 badges in the 2023 rankings.
+The highest ranked major at the school is general studies.

 Community College of Denver has an open admissions policy, so you should not have much trouble being accepted by the school.
 Still, it is important to fill out the application completely and submit any requested materials, which may include proof that you have a high school diploma or the equivalent.